What is Email Authentication?

 Hidden Anchor

-The following information will explain how email authentication works and why it is a crucial component of any email marketing program.
+The following information will explain how email authentication works, how to authenticate your email, and why it is a crucial component of any email marketing program.
 You’ll have a better understanding of how to start your journey toward safer email campaigns to ensure both your organization and your recipients are protected to the best of your ability.

 Custom domain authentication